Khalaf57/ml17kfma/README.md

 I am interested in Human Geography more than other aspects of geography.

-This page was created as a part of programming module requarimint in the GIS Master Course at The University of Leeds.
+This page was created as a part of programming module requirement in the GIS Master Course at _The University of Leeds_.

 The "Hellow World" Model was developed through the course and I have attached all the practices which are 39 files.
 This model contains two Python files mode.py and agentframwork.py